A Novel · Vicente Gabriel Flores

 Austin, Texas

-Vicente Gabriel Flores is a descendant of Carlos F. Flores, who crossed the International Bridge at El Paso in November 1913 at the age of nine — the crossing that opens and closes PASADOR.
-The Concordia Ranch, the Flores family's six-generation presence in the El Paso del Norte valley, and the documented history of the families in this novel are the factual spine of the book, built on fifty years of genealogical research by Alfredo C. Flores.
+Vicente Gabriel Flores is a descendant of Carlos F. Flores, who crossed the International Bridge at El Paso in November 1913 at the age of nine — the crossing that opens and closes PASADOR and that the play LA TOMA dramatizes in full.
+The Concordia Ranch, the Flores family’s six-generation presence in the El Paso del Norte valley, and the documented history of the families in this body of work are its factual spine, drawn from the family chart of Alfredo C. Flores, who nominated and successfully inscribed these ancestors into the El Paso County Historical Society’s Hall of Honor.

-He holds a Bachelor of Arts in Japanese and Chinese Language from the University of Hawaii at Manoa — a formal education in living between languages that shaped every structural decision in this novel — and an MBA from Rutgers Business School.
-He spent nearly a decade managing project finance across Japan, China, and Hong Kong before returning to Texas, where he serves as Vice President, Benefits and Contracts at HHS, LLC.
+He holds a Bachelor of Arts in Japanese and Chinese Language from the University of Hawaii at Manoa — a formal education in living between languages that shaped every structural decision in this body of work — and an MBA from Rutgers Business School.
+He spent over a decade in asset management and capital markets across Japan, China, and Hong Kong before returning to Texas, where he continues a career in corporate contracts and M&A.

 Representation & Inquiries